 CPR Certification Bakersfield

 We have American Heart Association BLS for Healthcare Providers, Heartsaver CPR/AED, First Aid, ACLS & PALS training throughout the week, including weekends and evening classes.
-Whether you need your CPR crtification for work, school, or for your own personal knowledge, please be cautious of any “ONLINE CPR CLASS”.
+Whether you need your CPR crtification for work, school, or for your own personal knowledge, most schools and places of work only accept American Heart Association classes.

 Regular Classroom CPR Classes